JJH59/OU_Enrollment_Retention_Analysis/README.md

 # OU_Enrollment_Retention_Analysis

 # Project Overview
-This project focuses on analyzing student enrollment, retention, and graduation data from the University of Oklahoma using SQL for data extraction and Tableau for visual storytelling.
+This project analyzes student enrollment, retention, and graduation data from the University of Oklahoma using SQL for data extraction and Tableau for visual storytelling.
 The analysis aims to identify key trends and demographic factors influencing student success, providing actionable insights to inform institutional strategies.

 ## Objectives
 - Understand trends in student enrollment, retention, and graduation outcomes.